javawizard/parcon/parcon/docs/parcon-examples.md

 This file contains a bunch of examples of things you can do with Parcon.
+More examples are present in the [Parcon module documentation](parcon.html).

 ## Expression evaluator